Ebazhanov/linkedin-skill-assessments-quizzes/visio/visio-quiz.md

 - [ ] Double-click the timeline, change the Finish date, and then click OK.
 - [ ] Select the timeline shape, then drag the control handle on the right end of the timeline to the right.
 - [ ] Re-create the timeline using the updated finish date.
-- [ X ] Right-click the timeline, select Configure Timeline, change the Finish date, and then click OK.
+- [x] Right-click the timeline, select Configure Timeline, change the Finish date, and then click OK.

 #### Q2.
 What is the correct order of the three basic steps required to create nearly all diagrams?

-- [ X ] A
+- [x] A

 ```markdown
 1. Create a new diagram from one of the templates.